 Drug addiction is a chronic mental disease.
 Individuals who abuse drugs can easily become addicted.
 Drug addiction alters the brain structure and function.
 This results in harmful side effects.
 The changes make users display adverse behavioral and physical symptoms.
 However, addicts should be taken care of, loved, and supported.
-With therapy and counseling, addicts can resume normal lives.
+With addiction therapy and counseling, addicts can resume normal lives.